SuperOfficeDocs/superoffice-docs/docs/en/admin/license/learn/index.md

 # SuperOffice and licenses

-To log in to SuperOffice CRM from a Web or Windows client you need the following licenses:
+To log in to SuperOffice CRM from a Web client, you need the following licenses:

 * Login rights to SuperOffice CRM
-* A client license to Standard CRM
+* A system license to Standard CRM

 ## View license information

-1. In Settings and maintenance, go to the **Licences** screen.
+1. In Settings and maintenance, go to the Licences screen.
 1. Select the **SuperOffice** tab.
 1. The list shows the licenses you have [purchased and activated][1].
 Click a license name to view more information about it.